mshinwell/flambda-backend/design.md

 to whether they are `Normal` or `Async` at runtime.
-One way this can be done is by using the top bit of the handler code pointer (the bottom bit cannot be used without alterations to the backend to align exception handler entry points, which is a bit tricky).
-However this increases the length of the code sequences required for raising exceptions.
+One way this can be done is by using the top bit of the handler code pointer (the bottom bit cannot be used without alterations to the backend to align exception handler entry points, which is a bit tricky and potentially wasteful of space).
+However this increases the length of the code sequences required for raising exceptions, which doesn't seem like a good trade-off, given that async exception handlers will be relatively rare (non-existent in many programs).

+The runtime needs altering (as has already been done in PR194) so there is a separate code path for raising of async exceptions called from the appropriate places.
+We will need to check that the logic here is reasonable.

+## Scenarios

 ### Raising an async exception